-The Women’s Guide to How Men Think (2014) is a guide for women to understand male psychology within relationships, and to help readers, both male and female, to improve their intimate relationships.
+The Women’s Guide to How Men Think (2014) is a relationship guide for women to understand male psychology within relationships, and to help readers, both male and female, improve their intimate relationships.

 - Always think “individual-first” instead of generalizing to “all men” or “all women”

 - Good men care about relationships and want to make you happy

 - But most men are different than most women, and those differences can create some rifts